Book of Habakkuk

-The Book of Habakkuk is the eighth book of the 12 minor prophets of the Bible.
-It is attributed to the prophet Habakkuk, and was probably composed in the late 7th century BC.
+The Book of Habakkuk is the eighth book of the Twelve Minor Prophets of the Hebrew Bible.
+The book has three chapters.
+It is attributed to the prophet Habakkuk.
+Most scholars agree that the book was probably composed in the period during Jehoiakim's reign as king of Judah (609–597 BC).
+It is an important text in Judaism, and passages from the book are quoted by authors of the New Testament, and its message has inspired modern Christian hymn writers.

 Of the three chapters in the book, the first two are a dialogue between Yahweh and the prophet.
-The message that "the just shall live by his faith" plays an important role in Christian thought.
+Verse 4 in chapter 2, stating that "the just shall live by his faith", plays an important role in Christian thought.
 It is used in the Epistle to the Romans, Epistle to the Galatians, and the Epistle to the Hebrews as the starting point of the concept of faith.
-A copy of these chapters is included in the Habakkuk Commentary, found among the Dead Sea Scrolls.
-Chapter 3 may be an independent addition, now recognized as a liturgical piece, but was possibly written by the same author as chapters 1 and 2.
+A copy of these two chapters is included in the Habakkuk Commentary, found among the Dead Sea Scrolls.
+Chapter 3 is now recognized as a liturgical piece.
+It is debated whether chapter 3 and the first two chapters were written by the same author.

 Background

-The prophet Habakkuk is generally believed to have written his book in the mid-to-late 7th century BC, not long before the Babylonians' siege and capture of Jerusalem in 586 BC.
+The prophet Habakkuk is generally believed to have written his book in the mid-to-late 7th century BC.
+It was likely written shortly after the Battle of Nineveh (612 BC) established the Neo-Babylonian Empire but before the Babylonian Siege of Jerusalem (587 BC) and subsequent Babylonian captivity.

 Author

-Habakkuk identifies himself as a prophet in the opening verse.
-Due to the liturgical nature of the book of Habakkuk, there have been some scholars who think that the author may have been a temple prophet.
+In the opening verse, Habakkuk identifies himself as a prophet.
+Due to the liturgical nature of Habakkuk's book, some scholars think that the author may have been a temple prophet.
 Temple prophets are described in 1 Chronicles 25:1 as using lyres, harps and cymbals.
-Some feel that this is echoed in Habakkuk 3:19b, and that Habakkuk may have been a Levite and singer in the Temple.
+Some feel that this is echoed in Habakkuk 3:19b, and that Habakkuk may have been a Levite and cantor in Solomon's Temple.

 There is no biographical information on the prophet Habakkuk.
 The only canonical information that exists comes from the book that is named for him.
-His name comes either from the Hebrew word חבק (ḥavaq) meaning "embrace" or else from an Akkadian word hambakuku for a kind of plant.
+His name comes either from the Hebrew word חבק (ḥavaq) meaning "embrace", or else from an Akkadian word hambakuku, for a kind of plant.

-Although his name does not appear in any other part of the Jewish Bible, Rabbinic tradition holds Habakkuk to be the Shunammite woman's son, who was restored to life by Elisha in 2 Kings 4:16.
+Although his name does not appear in any other part of the Bible, Rabbinic tradition holds Habakkuk to be the Shunammite woman's son, who was restored to life by Elisha in 2 Kings 4:16.
 The prophet Habakkuk is also mentioned in the narrative of Bel and the Dragon, part of the deuterocanonical additions to Daniel in a late section of that book.
 In the superscription of the Old Greek version, Habakkuk is called the son of Joshua of the tribe of Levi.
-In this book Habakkuk is lifted by an angel to Babylon to provide Daniel with some food while he is in the lion's den.
+In this book, Habakkuk is lifted by an angel to Babylon to provide Daniel with food while he is in the lion's den.